 The US trucking industry is benefiting from the heightened demand resulting from increased consumer purchases of basic goods.
 However, it could face further disruptions if states begin placing restrictions on road travel and should they face delays crossing borders due to reduced staffing as customs officials fall ill or limit operations to ensure adequate distancing.

-Please contact Frank Samolis, Rory Murphy, Stacy Swanson and Ludmilla Kasulke and with any questions.
+Please contact Frank Samolis, Stacy Swanson and Ludmilla Kasulke and with any questions.
 For additional COVID-19 related legal advice, resources by regions and sectors, and practical support, please visit our Coronavirus COVID-19 resource hub.